Lucaas27/expenseTracker/README.md

 `--id`: ID of the expense\
 `--month`: Month of the expense\
 `--csv | --txt | --json`: Used to specify the format to export expenses to\
-`--all`: Used to delete all expenses
+`--all`: Used to delete all expenses\
+`--category`: Used to list and summarize by categories

 ### Examples